Blackwater (video game): Reception

 Blackwater has received generally negative reviews.
 It had an average score of 38.45% at GameRankings, based on 11 reviews and an average score of 37/100 at Metacritic, based on 12 reviews.

 The Official Xbox Magazine gave Blackwater a mixed but mostly positive review with a rating of 7/10.
 While it noted some flaws such as obvious enemy paths and restarting from the beginning of levels, the review also noted that "where this game shines is its Kinect-based mechanics", saying that they "had a blast shooting, kicking, climbing, jumping, and repelling to complete objectives."

 Dan Chiappini, writer for GameSpot, describes the game as "deceptively physical even for a Kinect title, and while it's not designed primarily as a fitness game, it could be a good way to shed a few extra kilos and get your shooter fix at the same time."

-In the first review of the game, GamesRadar gave Blackwater 1/10, calling it "an insult to gamers and a step backward for the Kinect", stating that they were "not judging the Kinect’s functionality, but instead, Blackwater’s complete failure to implement it in any sort of enjoyable fashion."
+In the first review of the game, GamesRadar gave Blackwater 1/10, calling it "an insult to gamers and a step backward for the Kinect", stating that they were "not judging the Kinect's functionality, but instead, Blackwaters complete failure to implement it in any sort of enjoyable fashion."

 James Newton of KINECTaku said, "Blackwater is to be commended for maintaining a fairly lively and varied pace."
 However, he gave it a score of 5/10, concluding that it felt like "a gun game missing a gun".

 Giant Bomb also gave this game its "worst game of the year award" for 2011.